Amazon Phone Screen Interview: What You Have 45 Minutes to Prove

 Leadership Principles Are Half Your Score

-Every behavioral question in an Amazon interview maps to one or more of the 16 Leadership Principles.
+Every behavioral question in an Amazon interview maps to one or more of Amazon's 16 Leadership Principles.
 Before your call, the interviewer was assigned two or three specific LPs to probe.
 Every follow-up question they ask is trying to extract signal for those assigned principles.

 Think of it as 16 buckets, and your job is to fill two or three of them in 10-15 minutes.
 You do not know which buckets they got assigned.
 So you prepare stories that are versatile enough to land in multiple.